matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 }
 ```

-- **Backward Compatibility**: For backward compatibility, clients SHOULD assume that extended
+- **When capability missing**: Clients SHOULD assume extended profile fields are supported, and
-  profile fields are not supported if this capability is missing from the server's advertised
+  that they can be created/written to.
+If a server intends to deny some (or all) changes, it SHOULD
-  capabilities.
+  use the capabiltiy to advertise this to improve client experience.

 - **When `enabled` is `false`**: Clients SHOULD expect to read and display extended fields but
   SHOULD NOT allow users to create or update custom fields.
 Any attempt to do so may result in a
   `403 Forbidden` error.

 - **When `enabled` is `true`**: Clients MAY allow users to create or update custom fields, except
-  for those listed in the `disallowed` array.
-Individual requests will receive a `400 Bad Request`
+  those listed in the `disallowed` array.
+Individual requests will receive a `400 Bad Request` or#
-  or `403 Forbidden` response from the homeserver if specific server-side policies prevent them.
+  `403 Forbidden` response from the homeserver if server-side policies prevent them.

 ### Error Handling